 - Our WeekEnd Camp program (Friday evening to Sunday) is $250.

 Does Camp Idlewild provide Financial Assistance?

 Yes.
-Applications for Financial Assistance can be found within our Camper Registration form.
-Financial Assistance will be provided on an as needed basis.
+Applications for Financial Assistance (partial scholarship up to 50%) for SummerCamps can be found within our Camper Registration form.
+Financial Assistance will be provided on a first-come-first serve basis.